How Do We Win Information Warfare in Afghanistan?

 Abdul Rahman Rahmani and Noor Afshan Lawrence

-On Oct 18, 2018, General Abdul Raziq, the Provincial Police Chief of Kandahar Province, along with the Provincial Intelligence Chief, Gen Momin, was in an insider attack.
+On Oct 18, 2018, General Abdul Raziq, the Provincial Police Chief of Kandahar Province, along with the Provincial Intelligence Chief, Gen Momin, was killed in an insider attack.
 The Taliban quickly claimed responsibility for the attack, stating that it was an, “attack carried [out] by an infiltrator.”
 The Taliban’s claim of responsibility did not surprise many in Afghanistan since the attack bore the hallmark brutality and insider betrayal so common with Taliban attacks.
-What surprised many Afghans was the simultaneous theory that circled in social media mere hours after attack.
+What surprised many Afghans was the simultaneous conspiracy theory that circled in social media mere hours after attack.
 The narrative of the conspiracy was that, “the attack was ordered by Gen. Austin Scott Miller the Resolute Support Mission Commander in Afghanistan and carried by his bodyguards.”
-This surprising counter claim gained such quick momentum that it forced Chief Executive of Afghanistan, Dr. Abdullah Abdullah, to against it.
+This surprising counter claim gained such quick momentum that it forced Chief Executive of Afghanistan, Dr. Abdullah Abdullah, to take an immediate stand against it.

 What have we learned from the conspiracy theory, and more importantly, from the social media prowess that buoyed its prevalence?